 5. Testing the System:

-Development and testing of the .Net application goes hand in hand.
-Testing process identifies potential issues prior to deployment.
+Development and testing of the .Net application go hand in hand.
+The testing process identifies potential issues prior to deployment.
 We do separate software element testing, then integrate the elements and then run the testing as well as run automated scripts and do manual testing for our .Net applications.
 We prepare test analysis reports and map them to the system requirements.
 The types of testing for our .Net applications include –

 - Code component testing